 Typically, the Compensation Committee meets quarterly and with greater frequency if necessary.
 The agenda for each meeting is usually developed by the Chair of the Compensation Committee, in consultation with our Chief Executive Officer.
 The Compensation Committee meets regularly in executive session.
 However, from time to time, various members of management and other employees as well as outside advisers or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
-The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation or individual performance objectives.
-The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of the Company.
-In addition, under the charter, the Compensation Committee has the authority to obtain, at our expense, advice and assistance from compensation consultants and internal and external legal, accounting or other advisers and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
-The Compensation Committee has direct responsibility for the oversight of the work of any consultants or advisers engaged for the purpose of advising the Compensation Committee.
-In particular, the Compensation Committee has the authority to retain compensation consultants to assist in its evaluation of executive and director compensation, including authority to approve the consultant, legal counsel fees and other retention terms.
-Under the charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after assessing the independence of such
+The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee full access to all books, records, facilities and personnel of the Company.
+In addition, under the charter, the Compensation Committee has the authority to obtain, at our expense, advice and assistance from compensation consultants and internal legal, accounting or other advisers and other external resources that the Compensation Committee has direct responsibility for the oversight of the work of any consultants or advisers engaged for the purpose of advising the Compensation Committee has direct responsibility for the oversight of the work of any consultants or advisers to assist in its evaluation of executive and director compensation, including authority to approve the consultant's reasonable fees and other retention terms.
+Under the charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after assessing the independence of such person in accordance with SEC and Nasdaq requirements that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.

-During the past fiscal year, after taking into consideration the six factors prescribed by the SEC and Nasdaq, the Compensation Committee engaged Radford Rewards Consulting (the "Consultant"), a compensation consulting firm, as a compensation consultant.
-The Compensation Committee has assessed the Consultant's independence and determined that the Consultant had no conflicts of interest in connection with its provisions of services to the Compensation Committee.
-Specifically, the Compensation Committee engaged the Consultant to provide market data, peer group analysis and conduct an executive compensation assessment analyzing the current cash and equity compensation of our executive officers and directors against compensation for similarly situated executives at our peer group.
-Our management did not have the ability to direct the Consultant's work.
+During the past fiscal year, after taking into consideration the six factors prescribed by the SEC and Nasdaq, the Compensation Committee engaged Radford, an independent compensation consultant, to provide it with information, recommendations and other advice relating to executive compensation on an ongoing basis .
+The Compensation Committee has assessed Radford's independence and determined that the Radford had no conflicts of interest in connection with its provisions of services to the Compensation Committee.
+In 2019, the Compensation Committee engaged Radford to provide market data, peer group analysis and conduct an executive compensation assessment analyzing the cash and equity compensation of our executive officers and directors against compensation for similarly situated executives and directors at our peer group.
+Our Compensation Committee utilizes the data and analysis from Radford to evaluate and determine appropriate levels of overall compensation for our executive officers, as well as each separate element of compensation, to be consistent and competitive with our peer group.